|

 architects and engineers who designed an NFL stadium against breach of

-contract and negligence claims that exceeded $70 million dollars, which
+contract and negligence claims that exceeded $70 million dollars, which claims

 were asserted by the owner of the stadium.
 Mr. Hiss also successfully